-The Company does not currently intend to declare any dividend on the Shares.
+Since the completion of its IPO in May of 2013, the Company has not to date declared or paid any dividend on its Shares.
 Any future determination to pay dividends on the Shares would be at the discretion of the Board of Directors and would depend on, among other things, the Company's results of operations, current and anticipated cash requirements and surplus, financial condition, contractual restrictions and financing agreement covenants (including restrictions in the Term Credit Agreement and the Revolving Credit Agreement or other material agreements), solvency tests imposed by corporate law and other factors that the Board of Directors may deem relevant.